-- 1. Courses.
-A minimum of four courses (16 credits) chosen from the Engineering Courses section, approved by the student's supervisor and either the Graduate Program Director or the Chair of the Department. - 2.
-Thesis.
+- Courses.
+A minimum of four courses (16 credits) chosen from the Engineering Courses section, approved by the student's supervisor and either the Graduate Program Director or the Chair of the Department. - Thesis.
 29 credits.

-Master of/Magisteriate in Engineering (Industrial Engineering) Students must complete 45 credits of course-work as described below: MECH 6421, 6611, 6631, 6941†.
+Master of/Magisteriate in Engineering (Industrial Engineering) Students must complete 45 credits of course-work as described below: - Specialization Courses: A minimum of nine courses (36 credits) chosen as follows: - Core Courses: The following three INDU courses (12 credits) in topic area E12 must be completed: INDU 6111, 6211, 6311.